Lando Buzzanca: 1990s–2000s: The theater, the last great film and the well received TV series.

 In 2007 he starred in the feature film I Viceré by Roberto Faenza, for which he was nominated for the David di Donatello for best leading actor and won the Globo d'oro for best actor.

 2010s: Success of the TV series

 From 2012 to 2014 Buzzanca played the lead actor in the successful TV series il restauratore, in 28 episodes.

-Buzzanca concluded the series despite the depression caused by the death of his wife, the suicide attempt and the onset of an mild cerebral ischemia.
+Buzzanca concluded the series despite the depression caused by the death of his wife, the suicide attempt and the onset of a mild cerebral ischemia.

 Later years

 In 2013, following the death of his wife Lucia and a heavy depression, Buzzanca attempted suicide by cutting his veins.

 In 2014 he suffered from a mild cerebral ischemia which caused him aphasia, but by the following year he had fully recovered from his depressive period and started a relationship with a younger woman, Antonella.

 In 2016 he participated as dancer in the television program Ballando con le Stelle and started a romance with a younger actress and journalist Francesca Della Valle.